-Various species of smoketree can be found throughout the northern hemisphere, almost anywhere the climate is temperate.
+Various species of Smoke Tree can be found throughout the northern hemisphere, almost anywhere the climate is temperate.
 Cotinus coggygria is a Eurasian species that occurs from southern Europe all the way through to China, while Cotinus obovatus is native to the southeastern USA.
-These species, luckily for gardeners, can be easily crossed and this has resulted in many splendid varieties.
-If you’re looking for a particularly impressive smoketree the “Grace” cultivar is one you definitely need to consider.
+Luckily for gardeners, these species can be easily crossed and this has resulted in many splendid varieties.
+If you’re looking for a particularly impressive Smoke Tree, the “Grace” cultivar is one you definitely need to consider.
 It incorporates the form of the Eurasian species with the larger size and fall colors of the American one to create a truly spectacular tree.

-This variety grows to a height of between ten and 15 feet when fully mature and has a loose, spreading form; it can easily reach a width of 15 to 20 feet.
+The Grace variety grows to a height of between 10 and 15 feet when fully mature and has a loose, spreading form; it can easily reach a width of 15 to 20 feet.
 It’s not the size it’s most notable for; it’s the foliage.
 When new leaves appear in spring they’re a bright red color, which gradually turns to a richer, darker color as the weather warms.
 The leaves themselves have a delicate appearance, ovoid and up to three inches long.
 From May to July the gorgeous leaves are joined by a profuse display of yellow flowers which turn to puffy, deep pink plumes as they mature.
 The final treat it has in store becomes obvious in fall as the leaves change color one last time, brightening your garden with a stunning explosion of orange, gold, purple and red.

 This beautiful tree is highly versatile and has many uses for the gardener.
 Its appearance makes it perfect as an accent plant, and thanks to its size and ability to handle hard pruning it can also be turned into a very attractive hedge or screen.
 Its foliage and late flowering make it an extremely good way to maintain color in your garden through the period between spring blooms and the glory of fall.
 Between the flowers themselves and the plumes – which appear like smoke from a distance, giving the tree its name – it will keep things bright for two months or more while other shrubs drowse in the heat.